ymtec90/ymtec90/README.md

-# Student of Data Science and Python Development
+# Student of Data Science

-- Student of Data Science, using mostly Python and little bit of R.
+- Student of Data Science, using mostly Python.
-- Trying to start a side carrer as a developer.
+- Trying to start a side carrer as a Data Analyst.

 ### If you want to reach me you can find me on Discord (ym_silva04)